-No ongoing Inheritance Tax reporting requirements or further Inheritance Tax implications trust holds a lump sum investment, the tax on any income and gains usually falls on the beneficiaries.
+Where the Trust holds a lump sum investment, the tax on any income and gains usually falls on the beneficiaries.
 The most common exception is where a parent has made a gift into Trust for their minor child or stepchild, where parental settlement rules apply to the Income Tax treatment.